Introduction-to-Computer-Engineering/migrating-microbit-programming-from-blocks-to-javascript-eliveoak/README.md

 I decided to attempt to code 100% from my knowledge of the Blocks to JS, and this one wasn't exactly hard, but it was a bit time consuming, because I *smartly* decided to use the JS editor to manually input the LED commands.
 I had to look up how to do variables, but it's starting to come together.

+v0.4 Design

+I successfully wrote this program from scratch, I got a bit stuck on the if else statements but after a little bit of experimenting, I got it all to work.
+Definitely was a bit faster than even v0.3.

 ### Midterm project